polterguy/polterguy.github.io/tutorials/cloud-ide/index.md

-# Magic, a Cloud Based IDE +++
+# Magic Cloud, beyond CRUD and Low-Code

-Magic is actually a lot more than just CRUD.
+Magic is actually a lot more than just Low-Code and CRUD.
 In fact, the application generator is only _one_ aspect of the system.
 Magic has 12 additional aspects, such as the ability to query your database using the integrated SQL manager.
 Magic also contains an audit logging modules that automatically logs unhandled exceptions for you, and everything else that might be of interest to you as you create your own apps.
 It contains a task scheduler,